Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     ```
     - Edit `intensio/exclude/python/exclude_python_words.txt` and add keywords `choices`, `default` and `help` of argparse library, because the Replace feature take all variables, with this rule `variables=`

-#### 4) If a variables/classes/functions are not takin by Replace feature (optionnal)
-- Can generate an error = no**
-- Required:
-    - Edit `intensio/include/python/include_python_words.txt` and add your variables/classes/functions name

-#### 5) If `#` commentary after line of code, can potentially generate an error if `Rcommentaries` feature not recognize commentary correctly and remove the code of line
+#### 4) If `#` commentary after line of code, can potentially generate an error if `Rcommentaries` feature not recognize commentary correctly and remove the code of line
 - Can generate an error = yes
 - Strongly Recommended (no error can appear):
     ```python